top of page

 The Summer We Hope to Forget

-Having lived in church parsonages for many years, we felt elated while buying a place to call our own.
-But no one warned us about the hazards of home ownership.
+After living in church parsonages for many years, we felt elated to buy a place of our own.
+However, we weren't prepared for the hazards of home ownership.

 This new-to-us property sat on a remote gravel road with an occasional farmer rambling by on a piece of equipment.
-We saw pickup trucks rumble down the road and waved to Old Order Mennonite neighbors as they clip-clopped past in their horse-drawn buggies.
+Pickup trucks rumbled down the road and their drivers waved to Old Order Mennonite neighbors clip-clopping past in their horse-drawn buggies.
 Life became peaceful and slow.

 “Mom, the riding mower won’t work anymore,” sighed our teenage son as he entered the kitchen one sunny June day.